SujiV-repo/Splitwise/README.md

 # Splitwise
-## Introduction
+## Overview

-  This is a basic splitwise application implementation where the users can be able to use the features of this application to split the expenses.
+  Splitwise is a SpringBoot Application designed to manage expenses and group finances.
+It allows users to create groups, add expenses and track how much each user owes or is owed within a group.